Hillary Pountney, President

 Sara Parke is a young professional in the fine jewelry industry, specializing in accounting administration at JB Hudson.
 She is currently pursuing her undergraduate degree in political science from the University of Minnesota.
 Sara has served as an advocate for victims rights and has worked to update the resources available to individuals who’ve suffered from abuse.

-Colleen Ritchie, member at large
+Beth Perry-Dahl, member at large

 Matt Steele, member at large